CharuGupta-eng/vsdOSPowerCalc/README.md

 # Python Power Tool Outputs interpretation
-  Both leakage and average switching power are displayed in Watts.
+  Both leakage and average switching power are displayed in Watts and MicroWatts.
-  After running POW.py for average power clculation poweranalysis.cir and Leakage.py for leakage power calculation powerleakage.cir file are added   in your system.
+  After running AVPOWER.py for average power clculation poweranalysis.cir and Leakage.py for leakage power calculation powerleakage.cir file are     added in your system.
 These are modified netlist for power calculation.
-  To view average power curve and power values you can run these netlist in ngspice.
+  To view average power curve and power values you can run these netlist in ngspice after removing quit from the last of netlist file.
 ###  Average Switching Power netlist can be run by following command.
      $ ngspice poweranalysis.cir